 Updates: Kennebunk (Moop) and Calais were adopted together and went home on September 3!

-Arundel and Eliot were adopted together and went home on September 28th!
+Arundel (now Arwen) and Eliot (now Ellie) were adopted together and went home on September 28th!
 They join our former foster Paul Simon (now Batman) and sisters Raven and Maggie.
 They have a Facebook page here!

 You can read about the Mainer kittens beginning here.
 There are links at the top and bottom of each entry; click on the one on the right to take you to the next entry.

 You can see all the pictures taken of the Mainer kittens here at Flickr, or scroll through them below.